GenomiqueENS/toulligQC/README.md

                         with gzip (.gz) or bzip2 (.bz2)
   -f FAST5_SOURCE, --fast5-source FAST5_SOURCE
+                        Fast5 file source (necessary if no telemetry file), can also be in a tar.gz/tar.bz2 archive or a directory -p POD5_SOURCE, --pod5-source POD5_SOURCE
-                        Fast5 file source (necessary if no telemetry file), can also be in a tar.gz/tar.bz2 archive or a directory -q FASTQ, --fastq FASTQ
+                        pod5 file source (necessary if no telemetry file), can also be in a tar.gz/tar.bz2 archive or a directory -q FASTQ, --fastq FASTQ
                         FASTQ file (necessary if no sequencing summary file),